anishavelayudhan/snake/README.md

 ## Installation

-Embark on your Retro Snake Game adventure with these simple steps:
+Begin playing Snake with these straightforward steps:

 1. Ensure you have Java Development Kit (JDK) installed on your system.
-2. Clone the repository:
+2. Clone the repository with your IDE:
 ```
 git clone https://github.com/anishavelayudhan/snake.git
 ```